-FIRMWARE DESCRIPTION The purpose of the firmware is to show how to generate specific $l^2C$ transactions with software using a PICmicro microcontroller.
-In doing so, the specific details of the $l^2C$ protocol are also shown and discussed, thus providing the building blocks for writing more complex programs later on.
-The firmware is organized into five separate programs: - Byte write with a 5 ms calculated delay for writes - · Byte write with a polling routine for writes - Page write - · Byte read - · Sequential read These programs are also used to compare each of the different operations, as to provide a better understanding of when a particular operation would be more useful.
+FIRMWARE DESCRIPTION The purpose of the firmware is to show how to generate specific l^2C transactions with software using a PICmicro microcontroller.
+In doing so, the specific details of the l^2C protocol are also shown and discussed, thus providing the building blocks for writing more complex programs later on.
+The firmware consists of a single C program, organized into four examples: - Byte Write - Page Write - Byte Read - Sequential Read Functions are provided for both low-density (<= 16 Kb) and high-density (>= 32 Kb) serial EEPROM devices.
+The low density versions are illustrated in the examples provided.
+The program also exhibits the Acknowledge polling feature for detecting the completion of write cycles after the byte write and page write operations.
+Read operations are located directly after each write operation, thus allowing for verification that the data was properly written.
+No method of displaying the input data is provided, but an oscilloscope, a SEEVAL[®] 32 evaluation system, or a Microchip MPLAB[®] ICD 2 could be used.
 The code was tested using the 24LC16B serial EEPROM.
-This device features 8 blocks of 256 bytes and 16-byte pages.
-All operations occur in the first block of memory on the EEPROM device.
-The oscillo-scope screen shots are labeled for ease in reading.
-The data sheet versions of the waveforms are shown below the oscilloscope screen shots.
-All timings are designed to meet the 100 kHz specs, and a 4 MHz crystal oscillator is used to clock the PIC18F1220.
-If a faster clock is used, the code must be modified to ensure the timing specs are met.
-All values represented in this application note are hex values unless otherwise noted.
-Although this application note focuses on the 24LCXXB devices, the firmware is also compatible with the 24AAXX devices.
-Furthermore, the concepts discussed here apply to all 24XXX series devices.
-As such, with a small amount of modification, the firmware can be used with any 24XXX device.

-BYTE WRITE WITH DELAY The byte write operation has been broken down into the following components: the Start condition and control byte, the address byte, and the data byte and Stop condition.
-All $I^2C$ commands must begin with a Start condition.
+This device features 8 blocks of 256 bytes of memory and 16-byte pages.
+The oscilloscope screenshots are labeled for ease in reading.
+The data sheet versions of the waveforms are shown below the oscilloscope screenshots.
+A 4 MHz crystal oscillator is used to clock the PIC18F1220.
+If a faster clock is used, the code may need to be modified to ensure all timing specs are met.
+All values represented in this application note are decimal values unless otherwise noted.
+BYTE WRITE The byte write operation has been broken down into the following components: the Start condition and control byte, the address byte, and the data byte and Stop condition.
+Note that the 24LC16B uses a single byte for the word address with the block address embedded in the control byte.
+However, 32 Kb and larger devices do not implement a block address, but instead use a two-byte word address.
+All I^2C commands must begin with a Start condition.
 This consists of a high-to-low transition of the SDA line while the clock (SCL) is high.
 After the Start condition, the 8 bits of the control byte are clocked out to the EEPROM, with data being latched in on the rising edge of SCL.
-The device code (0xA for the 24LCXXB devices), the block address (3 bits) and the R/W bit make up the control byte.
+The device code (0xA for the 24LC16B), the block address (3 bits) and the R/W bit make up the control byte.
 Next, the EEPROM device must respond with an ACK bit by pulling the SDA line low for the ninth clock cycle.
-Start Bit and Control Byte Transmission

-Figure 2 shows the details of the Start condition and the control byte.
+Start Bit and Control Byte Transmission Figure 2 shows the details of the Start condition and the control byte.
 The left marker shows the position of the Start bit, whereas the right marker shows the ACK bit.
 Note that the SDA line defaults to a high value due to the attached pull-up resistor.
 Therefore, SDA only goes low when transmitting a '0'.